Skip to main content

 Are There Ivy League Schools in Virginia?

-Today, the schools of the Ivy League are known for their academics and long histories (many of its schools predate the American Revolution).
-However, the Ivy League origins are in athletics and is a relatively new convention—the Ivy League was formed in the 1950s as an athletic conference.
+Today, the schools of the Ivy League are known for their academics and long histories (many of which predate the American Revolution).
+However, the Ivy League origins are in athletics and are a relatively new convention—the Ivy League was formed in the 1950s as an athletic conference.

 What Are The Top 10 Colleges in Virginia?